Swift v. Zynga

 Swift v.
-Zynga is an ongoing class action lawsuit filed in 2009, based on allegedly deceptive ads that ran in Zynga games on Facebook.
+Zynga is a 2011 class action lawsuit filed in 2009, based on allegedly deceptive ads that ran in Zynga games on Facebook.
 A motion by Zynga to dismiss the case was denied by the United States District Court for the Northern District of California in November 2010.

 Factual background

 Zynga is a developer of popular online games such as FarmVille, Mafia Wars, Yoworld and ZyngaPoker.
 These games allow players to spend virtual currency to take in-game actions and purchase virtual goods.
 Currency is metered out through the game itself, and additional currency can be purchased directly, or earned by completing special offers with Zynga and its business partners.

 The plaintiff, Rebecca Swift, alleges that she played Zynga games and participated in multiple special offers run by Zynga's partner Adknowledge.
 In April 2009 she allegedly provided her cell phone number as requested by one of these offers, in order to be texted a code redeemable for YoCash, in-game currency in Zynga's YoVille! game.
 She subsequently received four charges of $9.99 billed to her cell phone from April 16, 2009, onward, without her knowledge or consent.

 Additionally, on June 14, 2009, Rebecca signed up for a second special offer, a "risk-free Grean Tea Purity Trial."
 The offer promised YoCash in exchange for participation in the risk-free trial, and stipulated that the trial could be cancelled anytime within 15 days of sign-up.
 Rebecca provided her debit card number and was charged an initial $5.95 for shipping and handling.
 Ten days later she sent an email asking to cancel the subscription, after receiving a shipment of green tea pills and tea bags.
 On July 4 Rebecca received an email indicating she would be charged an additional $79.95, despite her request to cancel.
 She was unable to contact the sender by telephone, and on July 6 was billed for the $79.95 plus a foreign transaction fee.
 On July 20, she was billed again, resulting in total charges of $176.56.